Coraxode/weatherreminder/README.md

 # DjangoWeatherReminder

-This Django Newsfeed API provides endpoints to interact with the newsfeed application's data.
+DjangoWeatherReminder provides endpoints to interact with the newsfeed application's data.
 It allows authenticated users to retrieve, create, update, and delete subscriptions to cities.

 ### Usage
 * configure ```.env``` file